 The purpose of this report is to present the findings of the environmental impact assessment (EIA) for the proposed project.
-The proposed project is to undertake mineral exploration activities on Exclusive Prospecting Licence (EPL) 7279 for nuclear fuel minerals, which is described in detail throughout the report.
-This EIA has been undertaken in terms of the requirements of the Environmental Management Act 7 of 2007 and the Environmental Impact Assessment Regulation, 2007 (No. 30 of 2011) gazetted under the Environmental Management Act, 2007 (referred to herein as the EIA Regulations).
-This Scoping Report, plus assessment, and appendices will be submitted to the Ministry of Mines and Energy (MME) and the Directorate of Environmental Affairs (DEA) at the Ministry of Environment and Tourism (MET) for review as part of the application for an environmental clearance certificate.
+The proposed project is to undertake mineral exploration activities on Exclusive Prospecting Licence (EPL) 6663 for Base and Rare Metals, Industrial Minerals, Nuclear Fuel Minerals, Precious Metals, Precious Stones, Semi- Precious Stones, which is described in detail throughout the report.
+The EIA has been undertaken in terms of the requirements of the Environmental Management Act 7 of 2007 and the Environmental Impact Assessment Regulation, 2007 (No. 30 of 2011) gazetted under the Environmental Management Act, 2007 (referred to herein as the EIA Regulations).
+This Scoping Report and appendices will be submitted to the Ministry of Mines and Energy (MME) and the Directorate of Environmental Affairs (DEA) at the Ministry of Environment and Tourism (MET) for review as part of the application for an environmental clearance certificate.